 JS Oh no!
 No music at all.
 So I was tasked with cleaning everything up and figuring out what to do.
 Now, we’ve created our own “in-house sound company” that does over 1,200 events a year for audiences of up to 5,000 people.
 In the arena and stadium, we can accommodate even more.
 We also handle a lot of production audio and are capable of handling high-level multitrack recording, mixing, and mastering, restoration, forensics and post.

 An Education in Digital Audio Networking

-SN When did digital networking enter the picture?
+DR When did digital networking enter the picture?

 JS People have been putting audio on networking cables for a long time: phone cable and CAT-5 to push audio.
 But to actually be a digital networking standard, it was Cobranet.
 That was the first commercially viable protocol, and it’s been around since the late ’90s.

-SN Where did you pick up the knowledge that you have now?
+DR Where did you pick up the knowledge that you have now?

 JS I came into digital at the right time.
 I learned on 2″ tape and big analog consoles, but I also used Digidesign’s Drumulator chips, Roland S-770 samplers, and Akai MPC’s.
 I’ve used DAWS ever since the days of Sound Designer and Studio Vision Pro, but I learned everything analog.
 I’ve always been technology-minded and computer-centric.
 One of those Radio Shack kids, I’ve been on the Internet since you needed Trumpet Winsock and Mosaic.